iwanjon/material_note/README.md

 ## Description:
-This odoo14 Module has 2 model:
+This odoo14 Module has 2 model
-materials and suppliers.
+- om.materials
+- om.suppliers

 Materials has relation to suppliers by supplier_id.

 This module is used for store data materials and suppliers.

 this module create for odoo 14 with python 3.9

-## Instruction:
+## Instructions:
-add this module to addons folder and register the addons path to config(example config is provided) place config to odoo main path (next to odoo-bin)
+add this module to addons folder and register the addons path to config(example config is provided).
+Place config to odoo main path (next to odoo-bin)

 This module provide controller(web) and model view:
 - model view can be access in material menu in apps